Introduction

 Examples:

-- She minds after babies.
+- She minds after the babies.

 - He minds after sheep.